ICVT 2017 International Congress of Voice Teachers , Stockholm

 DEMO: Schubert Tränenregen (Video recording with iPhone and tripod)

-The couple is looking into the river, reflecting their faces and, in the background the sky with moon and stars.
-So they see three different levels: each others faces, the river and world under water and in the background the sky with moon and stars – present, future and past!
+The couple looks into the river, reflecting their faces and, the sky with moon and stars behind them.
+So they see three different levels: each other’s faces, the river and world under water, and in the background the sky with moon and stars – present, future and past!

-In vocal teaching it would be absolutely fantastic to have a mirror that shows us present, future and past – maybe this will be invented one day but for now a fact is that singers need three mirrors:
+In vocal teaching it would be absolutely fantastic to have a mirror that shows us present, future and past – maybe this will be invented one day but for now, the fact is that singers need three mirrors:

-- the vocal teacher coaching the singers voice with response, ideas and imagination: personal, close in time but not realtime, he has to interrupt the singer for corrections and you need an oppointment, the teacher is absent during practice and rehersals: the future
+2. the vocal teacher coaching the singer’s voice with response, ideas and imagination: personal, close in time but not realtime, he has to interrupt the singer for corrections and you need an appointment, the teacher is absent during practice and rehearsals: the future

-- the video catching everything, mercyless and quite difficult for feelings, moods, atmosphere etc. or did you ever enjoy an Opera Video like a real performance?: but nevertheless very useful but always delayed in time and not interactive – the past
+3. the video catching everything, yet merciless and quite difficult in capturing feelings, moods, the atmosphere etc. or did you ever enjoy an Opera Video like a real performance?: but nevertheless very useful but always delayed in time and not interactive – the past

 You achieve best results with a combination of all these three mirrors: the reflector, the coach and the camera can be a dream team, when the singer uses them with skill.